ZirunWang11/newProject/README.md

 the Main branch only contain README

-***First_master is the first commit which including UML and frame class Second_master is the second commit which including two more class Third_master which including overwrite part
+ **1. First_master is the first commit which including UML and frame class
+ 2. Second_master is the second commit which including two more class
+ 3. Third_master which including overwrite part
-The Final_master which is the final version***
+ 4. Final_master which is the final version**

 Used Eclipse IDE for Enterprise and Web Developer to finish this Code Challenge.

 Created a Dynamic Web Project